 Oktoberfest activities include “wiener dog” or dachshund races, dachshund costume contests, traditional polka bands and dancing, traditional German foods, costumes of lederhosen and drindl dresses, and much more.
 Not only has teaching about Oktoberfest been one of my favorite elementary music lessons, it has also been one of our favorite performances for the year.
 My elementary students have performed at our community’s celebration for many years.

 If you would like to learn about the traditions and Oktoberfest activities and join in the fun, check out the lessons below.
 Don’t worry if you don’t speak any German, two screencasts are included to teach German counting to 10 and the pronunciation for a traditional German song.

 Halloween | NON-Halloween Lessons

 Halloween is right around the corner too!
-You don’t have to give up your music reading lessons just to work in some engaging Halloween activities.
+And, you don’t have to give up your music reading lessons just to work in some engaging Halloween activities.
 Pass the Pumpkin includes a full Orff arrangement with differentiated activities for grades K-5.
 Your kids will LOVE this song and the activities that go with it.

 Some students and even some schools do not celebrate Halloween.
 So, I changed up the lyrics but kept the same AWESOME activities and turned it into a fall lesson.
 Pass the Pumpkin Pie can be used all season long and it is sure to be a hit with all your students.
 (Please note this is not a Thanksgiving activity, so your students that do not celebrate any holidays should be ok just singing about eating pumpkin pie.)